-Tickets can be purchased online up to 11:59 p.m. the day before event.
+Tickets can be purchased online up to 11:59 p.m. the day before event ($22 for non-members; $12 members).
 Tickets available at the doors an hour before the event.
 Tickets NOT available by phone.
 No reserved seating.
 For more information call 215-247-0476.
-During the Sunday classical concerts, the Kuch and del Bueno Galleries are closed from 3-4:30 p.m.
+During the Sunday classical concerts, the Kuch and del Bueno Galleries are closed from 3:00-4:30 p.m.

-Parking is available at Woodmere Art Museum.
+Parking is available at Woodmere Art Museum, but space is limited.
 Please do not park on Bells Mill Rd.

 ** Pre-purchased tickets only guarantee admission to Music at Woodmere performances.
 It does not guarantee seating.
 Seating is first-come, first-served.